The 20 Cheapest Coding Bootcamp Programs in 2023: Costs and Benefits

 The amount it costs to start a bootcamp program varies widely with the program you select.
 Some bootcamps require a $500 deposit, while other bootcamp programs require that the full tuition is paid upfront.
 However, if you sign up for deferred tuition or an income share agreement, you may be able to start a coding bootcamp without paying anything initially.

 There are a variety of free coding bootcamps offered by some of the top bootcamp providers in the industry, such as App Academy, Flatiron School, and Fullstack Academy.
 However, these courses are often shorter and less comprehensive than paid coding bootcamps.
 In addition, non-profit organizations, like freeCodeCamp, also offer free coding bootcamp programs.

 Coding bootcamps are a great option for beginners, as the programs are often designed for those with little to no programming knowledge.
 Bootcamp training programs are made to help you go from complete beginner to working in a tech role within months of graduation.

-Coding bootcamps are not a waste of money if you are serious about launching a career in tech and fully apply yourself to your program.
-As an intensive training program, successful students go the extra mile in their bootcamp and take advantage of all of the resources provided to them.
+Coding bootcamps are not a waste of money if you are serious about launching a career in tech and you fully apply yourself during your program.
+These are intensive training programs, so successful students are the ones who are willing to go the extra mile and take advantage of all of the resources provided to them.